-Patti Marxsen began her writing career over 30 years ago as an art critic/culture journalist for The Lexington Herald Leader (Kentucky) and The Camden Herald (Maine).
+Patti Marxsen began her writing career over 35 years ago as an art critic/culture journalist for The Lexington Herald Leader (Kentucky) and then The Camden Herald (Maine).
 Since then, she has been a consultant, The Write Woman, and managed communications and publications for several educational and cultural organizations in New England.
 Among these, her seven years at the Boston Research Center for the 21st Century [now the Ikeda Center for Peace, Learning, and Dialogue] led to the successful development of multi-author books on global ethics and education, including "Educating Citizens for Global Awareness," edited by Nel Noddings (2005), and "Ethical Visions of Education: Philosophies in Practice" edited by David T. Hansen (2007), both published by Teachers College Press.

-Alongside of what she refers to as her "institutional life," Patti Marxsen’s articles, essays, and reviews have appeared in over 50 publications in the USA and Europe, including the the Caribbean Writer, Prairie Schooner, Fourth Genre, The French Review, Women’s Review of Books, Absinthe, the Maine Antique Digest, the Boston Globe, the International Herald Tribune, Offshoots: Writing from Geneva, Saisons d'Alsace, Hello Switzerland, and the Journal of Haitian Studies.
-She has been nominated twice for a Pushcart Prize and achieved a Special Mention in the 2009 Pushcart Anthology with "Alone in Amsterdam" (Fourth Genre, Spring 2007).
+Alongside of what she refers to as her "institutional life," Patti Marxsen’s articles, essays, and reviews have appeared in numerous publications in the USA and Europe, including Asymptote, the Caribbean Writer, Prairie Schooner, Fourth Genre, The French Review, Transitions Magazine, Women’s Review of Books, Absinthe, the Boston Globe, the International Herald Tribune, Offshoots: Writing from Geneva, Saisons d'Alsace, Hello Switzerland, and the Journal of Haitian Studies.
+She achieved a Special Mention in the 2009 Pushcart Anthology with "Alone in Amsterdam" (Fourth Genre, Spring 2007).
 She also won Geneva Writers' Group Literary Award for Nonfiction twice: First Place in 2013 for "Gâteau de Payerne" judged by Dinty Moore and Second Place in 2017 for "This Wave in the Mind" judged by Nick Barlay.

-Literary Organizations I Support With Pleasure
+Literary & Scholarly Organizations I Support With Pleasure